Limaru-Minecraft/iciwi/README.md

 (anything)
 (anything)
 ```
 The rail pass machine allows you to only check and buy rail passes.
-While rail passes are currently required to be linked to a card, paper rail passes are planned in the future, and the rail pass ticket machine will be the only place where you can buy these paper passes.
+While most rail passes can be bought in paper form, rail passes preceded by an underscore can only be applied to an Iciwi Card.

 ## Transferring
 Exiting one station and entering another within a certain time (changeable in config) counts as a transfer.
 Transferring will usually lead to lower fares as the two separate journeys made with a transfer in between are counted as a single journey.

-However, this may lead to errors in pricing if a journey from a single system to another is made, especially if the second journey is lower-priced than the first.
-In that case, place a [Transfer] sign in the middle; it cuts the first journey and starts a new fare for the second.
-[Transfer] signs can also be placed in the paid area, in which they act like a [Exit] followed directly by an [Transfer] outside the gate line and then an [Entry].
+However, this may lead to errors in pricing if a journey from a single system to another is made, as no fare between the two endpoints is defined.
+In that case, the transfer will be counted as two separate journeys.

+At stations where both systems may share a single platform, `[Transfer]` signs can be placed in the paid area.
+This sign breaks the journey into two separate journeys, allowing for players to be charged correctly.

-# Admin usage
+# Config files

 ## fares.yml
 This file lists all the fares.